-Bread pakora is one of most popular Indian snack recipe served as tea time snacks or sometimes even as a breakfast.
-We are in love with this famous Indian street food.
-It’s super delicious and bread pakora recipe is super simple to make.
-In this post, I am sharing two types of bread pakora.
-Potato stuffed bread pakora and tiranga pakora with a stuffing of paneer sandwich.
+Bread pakora recipe.
+Bread pakora is one of most popular quick bread snack recipe served at tea time or sometimes as a breakfast.
+We are in love with this famous Indian street food snack recipe.

 If you love these delicious Indian snacks of pakora, We have 10 Awesome Pakoda Recipes to indulge you this rainy season!